anne-zou/food-facilities-challenge/README.md

 - Introduce user authentication and authorization (e.g. restrict access to SFDPW staff)
 - Rate limit search requests to prevent abuse
-- Move search logic to a backend service backed by an external database such as Postgres or MySQL larger, more frequently updated, or privacy-sensitive datasets
+- Move search logic to a backend service backed by an external database such as Postgres or MySQL for better scalability and security
 - Add scheduled jobs to keep data in sync with source APIs
-- Index data with Elasticsearch to support more complex search queries and results ranking
+- Add logging, monitoring, and health checks
 - If we scale to support searching multiple datasets (e.g. food facility permit data from multiple cities) we will need to normalize the data into a consistent set of searchable fields
-- Add logging, monitoring, and health checks
+- Index data with Elasticsearch if we need to support more complex search queries / results ranking
 - Horizontally scale backend services and deploy them close to users to reduce latency

 ## Running the Application